blueridger/MeetingAttendanceDiscordBot/README.md

 # Installation
 I used the infrastructure described in this tutorial: https://www.codementor.io/@garethdwyer/building-a-discord-bot-with-node-js-and-repl-it-mm46r1u8y

+You will need to fork this repo to set your own configs.

 I gave the bot these permissions, but it may not need all of them. (permissions=84992)
 - View Channels
 - Send Messages